LianaDace/news-page/README.md

  # To Run This News Page Project You Need:

 ````
- - ✅ You should have PHP ^7.4
+ - ✅ You should have PHP 7.4 and up ⬆️
  ````

-  ## How To Launch This Project:

 ❗️[Register here to get API key 🔑](https://newsapi.org)